Salmonella Infection In Buffalo, New York

 Restaurants and other businesses that handle food must take preventative measures to detect contamination before food is sold to patrons and ensure that food does not get contaminated.
 When food businesses fail to do so, people can get salmonella infections.
 No one should have to suffer physically and emotionally because of another’s negligence.
 Jed Dietrich, Esq. understands the grief and anxiety that people may experience after suffering from salmonella caused by eating contaminated foods.
 The Dietrich Law Firm P.C.’s compassionate team of Buffalo, New York foodborne salmonella illness lawyers is here to help you with your case, allowing you to focus on making a full recovery.

 The Dietrich Law Firm P.C.’s team of salmonella infection lawyers in Buffalo, New York are highly experienced, aggressive, tenacious and hardworking.
-The Dietrich Law Firm P.C., recognized as a Best Law Firm of America, will fight to obtain the best result possible for your injuries caused by contaminated food.
+The Dietrich Law Firm P.C. will fight to obtain the best result possible for your injuries caused by contaminated food.
 Insurance companies have paid Jed Dietrich, Esq. over $175,000,000.00 in verdicts and settlements to compensate his clients for their serious personal injuries.
 Contact us today at 716-839-3939 for your free consultation.
 We are available 24 hours per day and 7 days per week, and there is never a fee unless we WIN for you!

 Salmonella bacteria can live in the intestines of birds, animals and even people.
 The majority of people who become infected with the bacteria ingest food or water that has been contaminated by feces carrying salmonella or by consuming food derived from infected animals.
 Typically, food is contaminated during harvesting or processing.
 Foods and drinks that are most commonly infected include: